andreago9/DMLevin/README.md

 Both books are recommended by the Open Source book initiative of AIM (American Institute of Mathematics)

-**Note**: Using spaCy in Python, this process successfully extracted the relevant statistics and CoNLL-style features.
+**Note**: Using spaCy in Python, this process extracted the relevant statistics and CoNLL-style features.

 ---------------------